 - Top with remaining onions and bake for 5 more minutes.

-This post has been updated with step-by-step directions and new photos.
-The original was first published on November 13, 2013.
+This post has been updated and was first published on November 13, 2013.